mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 November 13, 2022.
 Instead of going to my local ward, Gyuna and I decided to go to one of the Asian wards.
 She invited a couple of her friends as well.
 Church started an hour later than we thought, so we hung out at the JSB taking pictures.

 Afterwards, Gyuna and I went to her place.
-She planned on cooking for a bunch of Korean people she had met.
+She planned on cooking for a bunch of Korean people she had met the past week.
 I sat on the couch while she took out her cutting board and knife.

 “Michael, you were so cute in those pictures!” she exclaimed.
 “Why don’t you go get yourself a wife?
 And again, you can adopt me.
 I’ll cook for you all the time, and I’ll make purchases on Amazon all day.”